Best Long-Term Stocks in India (2025)

 Risks of Investing in Long-Term Stocks in India

-- Company-Specific Issues: Mismanagement, rising debt, or flawed strategies may erode shareholder value over the years.
+- Company-Specific Issues: Mismanagement, rising debt, or flawed strategies can erode shareholder value over time.

 - Economic Cycles: Inflation, recessions, or interest rate changes may weigh down returns, even for fundamentally sound firms.